Physics-Embedded Neural ODEs for Learning Antagonistic Pneumatic Artificial Muscle Dynamics: Results

 \subsubsection{Frequency variation}

-With amplitude fixed at $A = 1.0\,\mathrm{mm}$ and stiffness $K_d = 150\,\mathrm{N/mm}$, trajectories were commanded at $f \in \{0.1,\,0.25,\,0.5,\,0.75,\,1.0\}\,\mathrm{Hz}$.
-As shown in Fig.~\ref{fig:tracking_performance}{\textbf{b}}, the mean tracking error increases slightly with frequency, reflecting limited representation of higher velocity motion in the training dataset.
+With amplitude fixed at $A = 1.0\,\mathrm{mm}$ and stiffness $K_d = 150\,\mathrm{N/mm}$, sinusoidal and triangular trajectories were commanded at $f \in \{0.1,\,0.25,\,0.5,\,0.75,\,1.0\}\,\mathrm{Hz}$.
+As shown in Figs.~\ref{fig:tracking_performance}{\textbf{b}} and \ref{fig:tracking_performance}{\textbf{e}}, the mean tracking error increases with frequency, reflecting limited representation of higher velocity motion in the training dataset.
 Inverse model validation was limited to 1 Hz because this range is representative of typical wearable robot motions.
 At higher frequencies, performance is mainly constrained by hardware limitations, as the discrete valve-based pressure controller cannot accurately track commanded pressures.